allendavidsnook/allendavidsnook.github.io/_posts/2020-08-09-projects-in-progress.md

 title: Projects In Progress
 ---

-I&#8217;ve added a link to my most recent project&#8230; which is still in progress &#8211; it is an IoT weather station I started developing as part of my MSEE at UW.
+I've added a link to my most recent project... which is still in progress - it is an IoT weather station I started developing as part of my MSEE at UW.
 So happy to be working with embedded devices again.

 Check out the Projects link in the menu above to learn more.
-I&#8217;ll be adding more media and details to the repository Wikis soon.
+I'll be adding more media and details to the repository Wikis soon.